ztor2/lightgcn_recommender_pyg/README.md

 <br>

 - This repository includes **LightGCN(He et al., 2020) recommender system pytorch-geometric/Jupyter notebook implementation with Python**.
-- Gowalla dataset is used for validation from LightGCN paper.
+- Gowalla dataset from LightGCN paper is used for validation.

 <br>
 <br>